RobertoMalatesta/ofxDmtrUI3/README.md

 # TODO
 parameter “auto fit” for dimensioning rectangles.
-Change some variables named in portuguese
+./Change some variables named in portuguese
 Bang! button, only triggering an event
-//Write in this file an usage
 Detail: Slider steps in integers.
-Bang button triggering an event
 radio button shortcuts for integers or floats (bang)
 radio buttons rectangles according to width.
 pass pointer reference of pFloat, pBool to update functions of classes.